mR-Kay568/EV-Dataset/README.md

 # EV-Dataset
-EV Evolution & Population Analysis (SQL Server + Power BI) Assessing the evolution of EVs and the demand for EV types in some parts of the US
+EV Evolution & Population Analysis (SQL Server + Power BI):
+Assessing the evolution of EVs and the demand for EV types in some parts of the US

 Project Overview